OmahaCentralCybersecurity/PythonLab1/README.md

 # PythonLabOne
-Recapping Data Types, Operators, While Loops
+Recapping Data Types, Operators, & While Loops

-## The while loop
+## :one: The while loop
 while loops allow programmers to repeat a task as a long as a certain condition stays true.

 ### Repeat 'n' times